 A body of members of the community of faith (congregation or pastoral charge), elected by the community of faith (congregation or pastoral charge) which holds in trust, for the purposes of that community of faith (congregation or pastoral charge), as part of the entire United Church of Canada, all property (land, buildings and investments).
-See The Manual (2019) Section G.3 and the Trustees Handbook 2016.
+See The Manual (2022) Section G.3 and the Congregational Board of Trustees Handbook 2021.